Island Life: Spending Four Divine Days on Ischia, Campania, Italy

 One thing I knew from previous language learning was that whatever your learning style, it needs to be multi-sensory, frequent and as immersive as you can make it even when not in a country where your target language is commonly spoken.

-Living La Dolce Vita in Lake Como, Italy
+Living La Dolce Vita: Exploring Lake Como, Italy

 Ten years ago, I booked flights to Milan but they were later cancelled by the airline however I never forgot about my wish to visit Lake Como.
 When my friend Lawrence suggested that we finally go, I didn’t have to think twice.